heru-himawan-tl/MATRIX-1.4-IV/MATRIX-1.4-IV-T13-H-DEV-1/README.md

 A TFF-like stepper is a sequential stepper that designed to work like a toggle flip-flop.
-It will switch the power supply rails straightforwardly even power amplifier reach 20 kHz signal amplification.
+It will switch the power supply rails straightforwardly even if the power amplifier reach 20 kHz signal amplification.

 The TFF-like principle application will prevent unexpected drop of the stepper switching by locking the stepper sensing input with the positive